Tidal heating in detached double white dwarf binaries: Detached double white dwarf binaries

 \subsection{Helium composition white dwarfs with finite surface temperature}

 All components in Figure~\ref{fig:mass-radius-temp} have measured radii at least 1.5 times the fully degenerate mass radius relation given by \citep{Verbunt1988}

 Here, $R_\mathrm{cold}$ is in units of $R_\odot$, and $m$ is the white dwarf mass in units $0.1 M_\odot$.
 This is shown by the solid black line in Figure~\ref{fig:mass-radius-temp}.
 To generalise the temperature dependent mass radius relation $R(m,T_\mathrm{eff})$ for the stars in Figure~\ref{fig:mass-radius-temp}, we refer to \cite{Panei2000} who modeled the cooling evolution of white dwarfs with various core compositions, including helium.
 They presented finite temperature dependent mass--radius relations for helium core composition white dwarfs with surface temperatures of 4, 8, 12, 16 and 20 kilo Kelvin (kK).
-We find that these five mass--radius relations (solid lines in their Figure 3) are well described by a power law $\mathrm{d \ ln}R(m,T_\mathrm{eff})/\mathrm{d \ ln}m \propto -T_\mathrm{eff}^{1/2}$.
+We find that these five mass--radius relations (solid lines in their Figure 3{, corresponding to He WD with H envelopes $3 \times 10^{-4}M_\odot$}) are well described by a power law $\mathrm{d \ ln}R(m,T_\mathrm{eff})/\mathrm{d \ ln}m \propto -T_\mathrm{eff}^{1/2}$.
 The best fit for their mass radius relation is given by

 Here, $T_\mathrm{eff}$ is in units of 10,000~K, and $m$ is in units of 0.1$M_\odot$.
 This relation, shown by the pastel contours in Figure~\ref{fig:mass-radius-temp} is consistent with the observed helium component radii in eclipsing detached binaries listed in Table~\ref{tab:WD1}.